A Simple Linear Patch Revives Layer-Pruned Large Language Models: Related Work

-\paragraph{Layer Pruning.} Recently, layer pruning has emerged as a promising approach for compressing Large Language Models (LLMs).
-Unlike width pruning that often results in irregular network structures, layer pruning removes entire Transformer layers, including attention and MLP modules, making it easier to deploy.
-Recent studies, such as ShortGPT \citep{men2024shortgpt}, SLEB \citep{song2024sleb}, Shortened LLaMa \citep{kim2024shortened}, and LLM-Streamline \citep{chen2024compressing}, have demonstrated the effectiveness of layer pruning in compressing LLMs.
-ShortGPT \citep{men2024shortgpt} employs cosine similarity between the inputs and outputs of each layer to assess layer importance, subsequently removing the least critical layers.
-SLEB \citep{song2024sleb} iteratively identifies and eliminates redundant layers based on perplexity degradation on a calibration dataset.
-Shortened LLaMa \citep{kim2024shortened} explores Taylor-based metrics and perplexity degradation as pruning criteria, restoring pruned model performance through LoRA fine-tuning.
-LLM-Streamline \citep{chen2024compressing} identifies the least important consecutive layers using cosine similarity and replaces them with a lightweight network, claiming that fine-tuning the replaced network with MSE loss outperforms LoRA fine-tuning.
+\paragraph{Layer Pruning.} More recently, \textit{layer pruning} has emerged as a promising direction for compressing LLMs.
+Unlike width pruning, which often produces irregular architectures, layer pruning removes entire Transformer layers—including both attention and MLP modules, making it easier to deploy and accelerate.
+A series of recent works have explored this direction.
+ShortGPT~\citep{men2024shortgpt} evaluates layer importance via cosine similarity between layer inputs and outputs, pruning the least critical layers.
+SLEB~\citep{song2024sleb} iteratively prunes redundant layers by measuring perplexity degradation on a calibration set.
+Shortened LLaMa~\citep{kim2024shortened} explores Taylor-based metrics and perplexity as pruning metrics, and employs LoRA (Low-rank adaptation) fine-tuning to recover accuracy.
+UIDL~\citep{gromov2024unreasonable} introduces an angular distance metric to identify and remove consecutive layers, followed by QLoRA fine-tuning to mitigate accuracy loss.
+LLM-Streamline~\citep{chen2024compressing} identifies the least important consecutive layers using cosine similarity and replaces them with a lightweight network, reporting that fine-tuning this lightweight network with MSE loss outperforms LoRA fine-tuning.

-Despite the demonstrated effectiveness of these layer pruning methods, they all overlook the significant magnitude mismatch that occurs after pruning, which we find detrimental to model performance. \textsc{LinearPatch} addresses this issue by introducing a simple yet effective magnitude alignment patch, achieving superior performance under both training-free and post-training conditions compared to concurrent layer pruning methods.
+Despite their effectiveness, these approaches consistently overlook a critical issue: the \textit{magnitude mismatch} that arises at the pruning interface.
+We demonstrate that this mismatch is highly detrimental to performance.
+In contrast, our proposed \textsc{LinearPatch} explicitly addresses this challenge by introducing a lightweight yet effective magnitude-alignment patch, achieving superior performance under both training-free and post-training settings compared with existing layer pruning methods.